Chairholder: Etienne Laliberté

 DESCRIPTION

-Chairholder: Étienne Laliberté
+Chairholder: Etienne Laliberté

 DESCRIPTION AND OBJECTIVES

 We have entered the “Anthropocene”: a period characterized by the Earth’s sixth major species extinction, driven by human activities.
 However, we are ill-equipped to predict changes in biodiversity and the consequences of those changes for ecosystem functioning.
-De plus, ces changements opèrent beaucoup plus rapidement que notre capacité à les détecter, ce qui rend difficile la priorisation des actions de conservation.

 Furthermore, these changes greatly outpace our ability to monitor them, which makes it difficult to prioritize our conservation actions.
 They are trying to better understand and predict changes in plant biodiversity and the corresponding consequences at the ecosystem level by studying the morphological and physiological adaptations of plants – called “functional traits” – in changing environments.

-Étienne Laliberté and his team are also studying the remarkably similar yet unique way that every plant species interacts with solar radiation, caused by subtle differences in the chemical make-up of their leaves.
+Etienne Laliberté and his team are also studying the remarkably similar yet unique way that every plant species interacts with solar radiation, caused by subtle differences in the chemical make-up of their leaves.
 Such species-specific “spectral signatures” provide the foundational data that is needed for high-resolution remote sensing of plant biodiversity.

 ACHIEVEMENTS